THE LYMPH SYSTEM

 COMBINED DECONGESTIVE THERAPY

 Combined Decongestive Therapy (CDT) is a technique designed to accelerate the normal functioning of the lymph vessel system.
 CDT cleanses the connective tissue of inflammatory materials and toxins, enhances the activity of the immune system, decreases pain and enhances functioning of the parasympathetic nervous system.
-CDT integrates manual lymph drainage, myofascial release, osteopathetic techniques, cranial work, body-mind connections and energetic techniques.
+CDT integrates manual lymph drainage, myofascial release, scar work, rehabilitative exercise including self-massage.

 It thereby facilitates the healing of injuries, chronic conditions, inflammations and edemas.
 Some examples of conditions which can be successfully treated with CDT are: